-Key principles of Ayurveda: Dhatus (Tissues) and Srotas (Channels)
+Key Principles of Ayurveda: Dhatus (Tissues) & Srotas (Channels)

 Ayurveda recognizes seven bodily tissues (Dhatus): rasa (plasma i.e. serum, white blood cells, lymphatic system), rakta (red blood cells), mamsa (muscle), medda (fat), asthi (bones and cartilage), majja (bone marrow, nerve tissue, connective tissue), shukra/artava (male/female reproductive organs).